Azure/azure-signalr/docs/tsg.md

 # Troubleshooting Guide

-This guidence is to provide useful troubleshooting guide based on the common issues customers encountered and resolved in the past years.
+This guidance is to provide useful troubleshooting guide based on the common issues customers encountered and resolved in the past years.

 - [Access token too long](#access_token_too_long)
 - [TLS 1.2 required](#tls_1.2_required)